Skip to main content

 Approval notification channels

 When an approval request is created, your technicians are notified through the integration your MSP has configured.
 PSA channels (ConnectWise, HaloPSA, Autotask) are the primary approval channels; Jira and Slack are available where you’ve connected them.
+Notifications go to all MSP users with the msp_technician or msp_admin role.

 Dual approval